-Once you have established that service ability, sales ability and/or reliability are important for performing the essential functions of the job, incorporating the C.S.A. into your selection process should significantly help you identify the best person for the job.
+Once you have established the requirements of the job, incorporating the W.S.A. into your selection process will help you find the best person-job match.
 Understanding an applicant's personality and how it relates to the job in question is critical to finding the right fit and enhancing the effectiveness of your selection process.